 In December 2019, a novel strain of the coronavirus disease, COVID-19, was identified in Wuhan, China, and since then has spread globally, including throughout the United States.
 The outbreak and government measures taken in response have also had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
-In response to the spread of COVID-19, we have closed our executive offices with our administrative employees continuing their work outside of our offices and limited the number of staff in any given research and development laboratory.
+In response to the spread of COVID-19, we closed our offices with our administrative employees working outside of our offices and limited the number of staff in any given research and development laboratory.
+In October 2021, we re-opened our offices to administrative employees, however we may close our offices again in the future as the COVID-19 pandemic continues to evolve.
 As a result of the COVID-19 pandemic, we experienced some delays in setting up our current Phase 1/2 clinical trial and in clinical site initiation, including delays in recruiting clinical site investigators and clinical site staff, which we may experience again in the future.
 Additionally, we may experience further disruptions that could severely impact our business, nonclinical studies and clinical trials, including:

-- delays or difficulties in enrolling and retaining patients in our clinical trials; - difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff: - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - interruption of key clinical trial activities, such as clinical trial site data monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others or interruption of clinical trial subject visits and study procedures, which may impact the integrity of subject data and clinical study endpoints; - interruption or delays in the operations of the FDA or other regulatory authorities, which may impact review and approval timelines; - interruption of, or delays in receiving, supplies of OP-1250 from our contract manufacturing organizations, or CMO, due to staffing shortages, production slowdowns or stoppages and disruptions in delivery systems; - interruptions in nonclinical studies due to restricted or limited operations at our laboratory facility; - limitations on employee resources that would otherwise be focused on the conduct of our nonclinical studies and clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; and - interruption or delays to our sourced discovery and clinical activities.
+- delays or difficulties in enrolling and retaining patients in our clinical trials; - difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - interruption of key clinical trial activities, such as clinical trial site data monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others or interruption of clinical trial subject visits and study procedures, which may impact the integrity of subject data and clinical study endpoints;

+- interruption or delays in the operations of the FDA or other regulatory authorities, which may impact review and approval timelines; - interruption of, or delays in receiving, supplies of OP-1250 from our contract manufacturing organizations, or CMO, due to staffing shortages, production slowdowns or stoppages and disruptions in delivery systems; - interruptions in nonclinical studies due to restricted or limited operations at our laboratory facility; - limitations on employee resources that would otherwise be focused on the conduct of our nonclinical studies and clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; and - interruption or delays to our sourced discovery and clinical activities.